kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/innodb/index.md

 To minimize latency caused by slow disk I/O, InnoDB operates a large, highly structured pool of memory:

 ### A. The Buffer Pool
 The **Buffer Pool** is the heart of InnoDB.
-It caches table and index pages (with a default page size of 16KB) directly in memory, allowing read and write operations to happen at RAM speeds.
+It caches table and index pages (with a default page size of 16KB)—and **undo pages** when they are read or dirtied—directly in memory, allowing read and write operations to happen at RAM speeds.
 It is managed via three primary linked lists:
 *   **Free List**: Keeps track of unused/empty memory pages ready to be allocated.
 *   **Flush List**: Tracks "dirty pages" (pages modified in-memory whose changes have not yet been written to the physical tablespace files).
 *   **LRU (Least Recently Used) List**: Implements the page eviction policy when the buffer pool becomes full.